 With so much nutrition information around, it can be hard to know exactly what to feed sporty kids.
 At the end of the day, the basic nutrition principles remain the same.
 Instead of worrying about counting kilojoules or tracking macro-nutrients, focus on providing a wide variety of nutrient dense foods, from all five food groups: fruit, vegetables, dairy, meat, and grains.
 Even though active children may need to consume more food to replenish their energy, try to avoid supplementing with highly processed, high fat or sugary foods, as these are generally nutrient-poor and in the long term can lead to negative health consequences.

-Sports Dietitians Australia says junior athletes should eat every three to four hours, or six times across the day.
+Sports Dietitians Australia says junior athletes should eat every 3 to 4 hours, or 6 times across the day.
 The website also has some good examples of foods for exercise and for recovery.

 2. Crack the carb code

 Carbohydrates are fuel the body needs to create energy.
 Carbs have been known to get a bad rap but are key to maintaining energy for physically active kids.
 Children’s food—and carbohydrate—needs vary, depending on how active they have been throughout the day.